aut-ce/MOSSer/README.md

 # MOSSer

-> In the memory of our dear friend and colleague @Tabrizian who first created this awesome scripts
+> In the memory of our dear friend and colleague Iman Tabrizian who first created this awesome scripts

 ## Introduction
 A bash script to make [MOSS](https://theory.stanford.edu/~aiken/moss/) usable in Amirkabir University of Tech.